 REEF members are at the heart of our grassroots marine conservation programs.
 Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-Have you ever been on a REEF Field Survey, and if so where and what was your trip highlight?
+If you have been on a REEF Field Survey, where and what was your trip highlight?